Lucky in Love: The Happiest Couples in the World

 Turning Differences into Advantages

-Now I’ve been back living here “for good” for about seven years and Germany feels like home.
-Of course there are still some things that strike me as “so German”, but they don’t have an alienating effect on me anymore, in fact I take a strange pride in how familiar they feel.
+Now I’ve been back living here “for good” for about ten years and Germany feels like home.
+Of course, there are still some things that strike me as “so German”, but they don’t have an alienating effect on me anymore, in fact I take a strange pride in how familiar they feel.
 Like anywhere, there are some things I love and some things I’m not so crazy about.